 Establishing yourself as an online wholesaler can be tough.
-When you’re not sure where to begin, landing your first wholesale order may seem downright impossible.
+When you’re not sure where to begin, landing a wholesale order may seem downright impossible.
 What’s more, your traditional experience in sales might not translate to the unique world of buying and selling in bulk.

 Fortunately, if you follow a series of strategic steps geared specifically towards wholesaling, you’ll be more likely to break into the industry with ease.
 By choosing the right product, connecting with manufacturers, and setting smart wholesale prices, you can make it over the hurdle of that first sale.

-In the wholesale model, a middleman purchases a large quantity of a product directly from the manufacturer, receiving a bulk discount.
-Then the wholesaler resells the product to one or more retailers at a slightly higher price to earn a profit.
+In the wholesale model, you serve as the middleman who purchases a large quantity of a product directly from the manufacturer, receiving a bulk discount.
+Then, you resell the product to one or more retailers at a slightly higher price to earn a profit.
 Finally, the retailers sell the product at a markup to their customers.

 For wholesaling to work, a few things need to happen: